tacodeDev/dev-starter/content/tezos_starter_04.md

 ## 4.2 Create an NFT
 In the last section, we created a shop where users can buy tokens.
 We already have the payment functionality, but they don't get anything back in return.
 In this section, we will create an NFT that can be sold in the shop.

+A crypto token or simply token is a digital asset whose ownership is stored on a blockchain.

+A token can be fungible which means that all tokens of this type are the same and interchangeable.
+This is the case for cryptocurrencies like tez or btc, for example.

+A token can also be non-fungible, which means that all tokens are different.
+Such a token is called a non-fungible token (NFT), and can represent ownership of unique assets like digital art, music, or in-game items.

-As you learned in the second chapter NFT are non-fungible tokens, meaning that they are unique and not interchangeable.
-Digital Art is a popular use case for NFTs we will use this as an example here.
+Digital Art is a very popular use case for NFTs so we will use this as an example here.

 **Set up OpenMinter**
 We are going to use OpenMinter in this course to create NFTs.